Kshitija-Shinde9/data260-6491/README.md

 ### Conceptual answers (Part 4, Q7)

-**Why is prior conversation context resent with every turn?** The model itself is stateless between API calls -- it has no memory of earlier turns unless the full conversation history is included again in the request.
-The "memory" of a conversation lives entirely on the client side (here, the `history` list in `hw1_client.py`), not on the model/server side.
+**Why is prior conversation context resent with every turn?** Because the model doesn't actually remember anything between calls every time I send a message, it's basically like talking to it for the first time again, except I attach the whole conversation so far along with it.
+All the "memory" is really just my code keeping a list and resending it each time, not the model remembering on its own.

-**How is a system prompt different from a user message?** A system prompt sets standing, persistent instructions/behavior for the whole conversation (here, `AGENT.md`'s bullet-only code-review rule) and is written by the developer, not the end user; it isn't something the model treats as a request to respond to.
-A user message is a single turn's actual input, one of potentially many, that the model is expected to respond to directly.
+**How is a system prompt different from a user message?** The system prompt is the standing instructions I set once at the start (like AGENT.md's bullet-only rule) it's not something the model treats as a question to answer, it's more like ground rules sitting in the background.
+A user message is the actual thing being asked in that turn, which the model responds to directly.

-**Why do input tokens grow over a conversation?** Because the entire history (system prompt + every prior user and assistant message) is resent as the "input" on every turn, input token count only ever grows (or stays flat), even if the newest message itself is short -- it's cumulative, not per-message.
+**Why do input tokens grow over a conversation?** Because every single turn, I'm resending the entire conversation so far  system prompt plus everything said before not just the newest message.
+So even if my new message is one word, the input token count keeps climbing because of everything that came before it.

-**What eventually limits that growth?** The model's context window (its maximum token limit, e.g. `num_ctx` for a locally served model).
-Once resent history approaches that limit, requests either get truncated, get rejected, or the application has to actively manage the history (summarizing or dropping older turns) to stay within budget.
+**What eventually limits that growth?** The model's context window a hard cap on how many tokens it can take in at once.
+Once the conversation gets close to that limit, the request either gets cut off or rejected, or I'd have to start trimming/summarizing older turns myself to make room.